MediaComem/minesweeper/INSTRUCTIONS.md

 $> sudo update-alternatives --config editor
 ```

+When you created the `minesweeper` Unix user, your server created a
-Now you will add a file in the `/etc/sudoers.d` directory to allow users in the
+corresponding Unix group with the same name by default.
+Now you will add a file
+in the `/etc/sudoers.d` directory to allow users in the `minesweeper` Unix group
-`minesweeper` Unix group to run some specific commands without a password.
+to run some specific commands without a password.

 ```bash
 $> sudo visudo -f /etc/sudoers.d/minesweeper
 ```

+> :books: The [`visudo` command][visudo] allows you to edit the sudoers file in
+> a safe fashion.
+It will refuse to save a sudoers file with a syntax error
+> (which could potentially corrupt your system or lock you out of your
+> administrative privileges).

-Add the following line at the bottom of the file:
+Add the following line to the file:

 ```
 %minesweeper ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart minesweeper, /bin/systemctl status minesweeper, /bin/systemctl start minesweeper, /bin/systemctl stop minesweeper
 ```

-> This line allows any user in the `minesweeper` group to execute the listed
+> :books: This line allows any user in the `minesweeper` group to execute the
-> commands with `sudo` without having to enter a password (hence the `NOPASSWD`
+> listed commands with `sudo` without having to enter a password (hence the
-> option).
+> `NOPASSWD` option).
->
-> You can test that it works by connecting to your server and running `sudo
-> systemctl status minesweeper`.
-It should no longer ask you for your password.

-Exit with `Ctrl-X` and save when prompted.
+Exit with `Ctrl-X` if you are using Nano or with Esc then `:wq` if you are using
+Vim.

-> If you are using nano, the filename you are asked to confirm will be
+> :gem: If you are using nano, the filename you are asked to confirm will be
 > `/etc/sudoers.d/minesweeper.tmp` instead of `/etc/sudoers.d/minesweeper`.
 This
 > is normal, because `visudo` uses a temporary file to validate your changes
 > before saving the actual file.
 You may confirm without changes.

+You can test that it works by first switching to the `minesweeper` user with
+`sudo su - minesweeper` and then running `sudo systemctl status minesweeper`.
+It
+should run the command without asking you for any password (only for the
+specific commands listed in the file your created).

 ### :exclamation: Test the automated deployment

 Clone your fork of the repository to your local machine, make sure you have
-added a remote to your server, then commit and push a change to test the
+added a remote pointing to your server, then commit and push a change to test
-automated deployment.
+the automated deployment.

 Here's some visible changes you could easily make: